Pembrokeshire is special - very special

 What makes anything special?
 It’s a feeling you get.
 When you get to know Pembrokeshire, you get to know the people that make it so welcoming, the landscape that makes it feel so exciting, the culture that makes you wonder: how have I not been here sooner?

-Why?
-The diversity of breathtaking scenery.
-Towering sea cliffs plunge into a pristine sea and in complete contrast, the Preseli Mountains to the north.
-These rolling moorland hills, rich with wildlife and history are the origin of the Stonehenge Bluestones.
+Along the coast, towering cliffs plunge into a pristine sea in complete contrast to the rolling Preseli mountains to the north.
+These moorland hills, rich with wildlife and history are the origin of the Stonehenge Bluestones.

-Of course there’s the internationally recognised 186 mile Pembrokeshire Coast Path that wiggles its way through all of these amazing landscapes providing you with awesome scenery, wildlife encounters and new experiences at every turn.
+Then, there’s the internationally recognised 186 mile Pembrokeshire Coast Path that wiggles its way through all of these amazing landscapes providing you with scenery, wildlife encounters and new experiences at every turn.

-These incredible and distinctive landscapes are all brought together as the Pembrokeshire Coast National Park, Britain’s only coastal National Park.
+These incredibly diverse and distinctive landscapes are all converge to create the Pembrokeshire Coast National Park, Britain’s only coastal National Park.

 Exploring Pembrokeshire wouldn’t be complete without a visit to Britain’s smallest city, St Davids.
 St Davids is a quaint, and tiny, city with only 1600 residents.
 Tucked away, the cathedral that gives St Davids its city status is hard to spot, but once discovered its breathtaking magnificence is revealed.
 It really does stop you in your tracks.